This post contains affiliate links. Please read my disclosure for more information.

 The Great Central Road has given itself the tagline – ‘the longest shortcut in Australia’.
 It runs from Laverton in Western Australia to Winton in Queensland.

-We did the section from Laverton in Western Australia to Yulara (Ayers Rock Resort) as the first leg of our big trip around Australia.
+We did the section from Laverton in Western Australia to Uluru as the first leg of our big lap around Australia.

 We found it very difficult to get information on the Great Central Road before we did it, so I have written this post to get a bit more information out there.
 This is based on our experience but you need to be aware that conditions are changing all the time, and it is my subjective opinion.